Kaiounet/commited-guides/git/06-microservices-workflow.md

 # Microservices Development Workflow

+## ⚠️ Important: Services are Examples

+The services shown below (auth, user, etc.) are **EXAMPLES** of what your microservices architecture might look like.
+Your actual services may be different.
+These guides use these names for consistency and clarity.

+**Replace these with your actual service names** when implementing.

 ## CommitEd Architecture

-CommitEd uses **microservices**: Instead of one big application, you have multiple small, independent services that work together.
+CommitEd uses **microservices**: Instead of one big application, you have multiple small, independent services that work together. **Each service is a separate GitHub repository.**

-### CommitEd Services (Example)
+### CommitEd Services (Example - Replace with Your Services)

 ```
 api-gateway/